Our vision is to create conditions throughout Oxford where excellence in teaching and assessment can thrive.

 - Integrating Teams and Canvas to better facilitate collaborative group work

-- Address an issue identified by digital education technologies analytics or student feedback.
+- Addressing an issue identified by digital education technologies analytics or student feedback.
 For example:

 - Improving formative feedback using the Canvas assignments tool integrated with Turnitin

-- Explore options to extend a new or existing programme or course through blended, hybrid or online formats.
+- Exploring options to extend a new or existing programme or course through blended, hybrid or online formats.
 For example: